Radio Reloj: Listenership outside of Cuba

+Example of Radio Reloj broadcasting, where the hosts explain the very history of the station.

-From its inception in 1947 until the Internet era, Radio Reloj was generally available only to listeners in Cuba.
-However, on occasion at night when radio waves travel farther, Radio Reloj can be heard in nearby countries.
-It generally has a good signal in some areas of the United States, such as the Florida Keys, Southwest Florida and around the Gulf of Mexico.
+From its inception in 1947 until the Internet era, Radio Reloj has been occasionally audible in the United States at night.
+The signals area easier to hear in the southeastern portion of the country.
+Areas such as the Florida Keys, Southwest Florida and around the Gulf of Mexico are better locations to hear the signal.
 Even when the announcers may be hard to hear, listeners can identify it from the ticking clock sounds.

 A good example of DXing of Radio Reloj was on the morning of 21 January 1999 at 1:20 a.m.
 (Eastern Time).
 Radio station WMCA in New York City, assigned to 570 AM, the same as Radio Reloj's Santa Clara signal, went off the air for transmitter maintenance.
 Once WMCA's carrier signal dropped, Radio Reloj's broadcast could be heard up and down the Eastern Seaboard of the United States including New York City, where WMCA broadcasts originate.

 Radio Reloj is available as a free satellite broadcast in Hispasat 30° W. Radio Reloj also broadcasts its programming via an Internet stream from its website.